-New for Fall 2023, the Salomon Thundercross is a trail running shoe made for running muddy trails and navigating tricky terrain.
+New in Fall 2023, the Salomon Thundercross is a trail running shoe made for running muddy trails and navigating tricky terrain.
 The shoe's DNA seems to be a cross between the Salomon Speedcross—with deep and aggressive tread—and the Salomon Ultra Glide's plush cushioning and roomy toe box.
-That adds up to a lightweight trail running shoe for moderate to difficult trails that's still super-cushy underfoot.
+When I first heard about the Thundercross, I thought this shoe could easily become Salomon's best trail running shoe for hikers.
+After wearing and testing them for nearly a year now, I'm pretty sure my initial hunch was solid.
+Learn more in my Salomon Thundercross review for hikers.

 This post includes affiliate links.
 If you click an affiliate link and buy something, the retailer may share a small percentage of the sale with Hiking Feet.
 That's free for you—and supports this site's free and independent content.
 I appreciate the support.